daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

 AWS Secrets Manager helps you protect secrets needed to access your applications, services, and IT resources.
 Secrets are encrypted using KMS.

-## AWS Network Firewall

-Protects your entire VPC from Layer 3 to Layer 7.
-You can inspect, in any direction:

-- VPC to VPC traffic
-- Outbound to internet
-- Inbound from internet
-- To/from Direct Connect and Site-to-Site VPN

 ## Penetration Testing

 You can perform pentration testing on your AWS infrastructure.
 However, prohibited activities include: